Publishing Apps to the Pennsieve App Store from GitHub

 Connecting your GitHub account to Pennsieve and publishing an application to the Pennsieve App Store

-This guide walks you through connecting your GitHub account to Pennsieve and publishing an application to the Pennsieve App Store every time you cut a new GitHub release.
+This guide walks you through connecting your GitHub account to Pennsieve, publishing an application to the Pennsieve App Store every time you cut a new GitHub release, and running that application against a dataset.

 - Linking your GitHub account to Pennsieve